hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

 bloodA_treat <- colMeans(mod_mat[dds$bloodtype == "bloodA" & dds$condition == "treat", ])
 ```

-It’s worth looking at some of these vectors, to see that they are
-composed of weighted coefficients from different patient.
-For example,
-for “bloodO” patient, we have equal contribution from “patientC” and
+It’s worth looking at some of these vectors, to see that they are composed of weighted coefficients from different patient.
+For example, for "bloodO" patient, we have equal contribution from "patientC" and "patientD":
-“patientD”:

 ``` r
 bloodO_control